French Macarons Recipe & 14 Tips on How to Make French Macarons

 - For meringue, instead of caster or extra-fine sugar, you can process granulated sugar through a food processor.

-- You can check to see if the batter is appropriately mixed by seeing if it ‘ribbons’ when held up by the spoonful and it is allowed to run off of the spoon.
+- You can check to see if the batter is appropriately mixed by seeing if it ‘ribbons’ when held up by the spoonful and allowed to run off the spoon.
 Alternately, you could put a small dollop on a tray and if the peak ‘dissolves’ so that the top is slightly convex without any peaks.

-- While I haven’t done it with this recipe and have always had success, for my next batch I will be adding a pinch or two to the sugar when I add it to the egg whites for the meringue.
+- While I haven’t done it with this recipe and have always had success, for my next batch, I will be adding a pinch or two to the sugar when I add it to the egg whites for the meringue.
 The cream of tartar really helps stabilize the egg whites.

 - Hold the piping bag perpendicular to the mat